picchius94/unstruct_navigation/README.md

 terrain.perc_obstacles = 0.12
 terrain.max_slope_variation = 0.5
 ```
-The full list of parameters can be seen in the class definition.
+The full list of parameters can be found in the class definition.